-54. In the event of a crash, regardless of the gravity of an injury the Euro Cyclist shall mummify himself in fishnet gauze.
-The act of gauzing oneself (in order to continue racing while injured) is looked upon with respect by other Euro Cyclists as a statement of commitment and of strength of character.
-One shall use white gauze to bandage injuries; however, world cup striped gauze and/or national colors may be used in addition to white in select circumstances.
+54. In the event of a crash, regardless of the gravity of an injury, the Euro Cyclist shall mummify himself in fishnet gauze.
+The act of gauzing oneself (in order to continue racing while injured) is looked upon with respect by other Euro Cyclists as a statement of commitment and of the strength of character.
+One shall use white gauze to bandage injuries; however, world cup striped gauze and/or national colours may be used in addition to white in select circumstances.

 55. No form of large or obtrusive tattoo shall be printed onto the skin anywhere on the body.
 Small, discreet tattoos of the Virgin Mary or Olympic rings (assuming one has participated in Olympic games) no larger than three (3) cm. by three cm. shall be considered tasteful if AND ONLY IF located out of sight while one wears regular kit.